www.scantips.com

 The annualized cells above might sometimes show NaN (Not a Number) from the mathematics problem of "fractional powers of negative numbers" involving complex numbers.
 Meaning then negative gains did not calculate annualization.
 Otherwise you can verify the annualized result is correct by the verification reversal method back to equal the beginning gain, which I have done for all these numbers (which do not change in history).
 See more details.

-All this data is history, Not the future, but it has all happened, and similar possibly could happen again.
+All this data is history, Not the future, but it has all happened, and some of it possibly could happen again.
 The -11% and 2% five year dips shown are at the ending value of the five year periods.
 The worst of those multi-year negative dips reached about -50% in 1973, 2000, and 2008, but recovered somewhat by the end of the five year interval shown in this table.
 The bottom on 12 Oct 2022 was -25%.
 Much better financial rules seem to be in place now to help the market now, but all five year periods are Not alike, and some could include bad market times (it is called "risk" and we do still have politicians in Congress).
 Still, if it is a worthy investment, hang in there, it does routinely recover, always has, with good gains long term.
 Even with a few seriously bad years, if without withdrawals, the cumulative long term compounding effect should be evident and mighty impressive.

 Retirement: Maybe 30 or 40 years seems a long time away, but if you're young, you have a long time.
 Don't waste it.
 Nevertheless, realize that the need for money will still be extremely important during your retirement.
 Because retirement typically means no more job or salary, so you will need planned investment savings to live on.
 You might have maybe 20 to 30 more years during retirement too, but the early investment grown large can continue growing during retirement too.
 So realize retirement age is definitely coming, and planning for it now would be very wise, and maybe allow travel and cruises then too.
 There are obvious advantages of having sufficient money during retirement.
 You might be able to plan for this in later life, however the compounding of many years of Time will be your overwhelmingly Best Investment Tool, or your Worst Wasted Loss if you ignore planning it now.
 So start now while you still have time for it to work great.
 It will be too late after you need it.
 Realize the importance of the goal, and keep your eye on the prize.
 Bigger plans are possible, but an easy way is that if just $10,000 were put into a S&P 500 Index fund (for example VFIAX) in 1980 (40 years ago) and left untouched (during good times and bad), it would be $1+ Million now, in spite of a few seriously bad times (S&P does always recover).
 The time takes care of it.
 The best plan is to start early and leave it alone and withdraw nothing until retirement needs make it necessary.
 Of course, adding a little to it all along is a very good thing too (especially in down markets, to buy low).